AngryProgrammerInside/NC-API-Documentation/README.md

 $Customer333Devices = Get-NCDeviceList
 ```

+You can use **Set-NCCustomerDefault** to change the value afterwards.

 ## PowerShell WebserviceProxy

 As a preface to the usage of the New-WebserviceProxy cmdlet, we will focus on the v2 rather than v1 legacy API as the v1 maybe endpoint maybe deprecated at some point.